 I am an employee at UWMC.
 Can I also volunteer?

 Yes, employees may volunteer at UWMC but there are certain restrictions.
-Employees wishing to volunteer should contact the Volunteer Manager at (206) 598-4453.
+Please contact the Volunteer Manager at (206) 598-4453 for detailed information.
 All volunteer placements for children of employees are also handled directly by the Volunteer Manager.

 How can I volunteer to participate in a medical research study?